 1984 31 October: Assassination of Indira Gandhi, Indian Prime Minister.

 1985 11 March: Mikhail Gorbachev becomes General Secretary of the Communist Party of the Soviet Union.

-1985 20 August: Beginning of the Iran–Contra affair, a political scandal in the United States that occurred during the second term of the Reagan Administration involving the sale of arms to the Khomeini government of the Islamic Republic of Iran.
+1985 20 August: The beginning of the Iran–Contra affair, a political scandal in the United States that occurred during the second term of the Reagan Administration, involved the sale of arms to the Khomeini government of the Islamic Republic of Iran.

 1 October: The release date of the Macintosh 128K, the first successful mass-market personal

 1986 28 February: Assassination of Olof Palme, Prime Minister of Sweden.